-If you take pride in your music notation and then print it out on cheap typing paper, you’re dropping the ball one yard from the end zone.
-When musicians are given loose sheets of music, printed one-sided on translucent paper, they can’t help but think (consciously or not) that the music it contains is similarly slapdash.
+If you take pride in the quality of your music notation, then print it on cheap typing paper, you’re dropping the ball a few feet from the goal.
+When musicians are given loose sheets of music, printed one-sided on translucent paper, they can’t help but think (consciously or not) that the music on it is similarly slapdash.
 When it comes to putting your music on paper, presentation plays a big part in perception, and it’s relatively easy to manage: your main paper variables are weight, color, and size.

 Perhaps the most important element is the paper’s weight.
-Lightweight paper suggests that the contents are disposable, and its transparent nature is clearly unsuited for two-sided printing.
-It is also less durable and more likely to be blown off the music stand when someone walks by or opens a door.
+When used for music, lightweight paper suggests that the contents are disposable, and its transparent nature is clearly unsuited for two-sided printing.
+It’s also less durable, can produce noisy page turns, and is more likely to be blown off the music stand when someone walks by or opens a door.
 But you can go too heavy – card stock will also produce unfavorable reactions.

 While concert and other music that was traditionally engraved was most often found on white paper, some might still argue that anything but white might be a little easier on the eyes.
 I suspect that jazz guys might complain if you print to white paper, but it’s unlikely that any legit players would complain if you print to buff.